jorgebartra1/Machine-Learning/README.md

-# Machine Learning - Image Classifier - Installation Guide
+# Machine Learning - Convolutional Neural Networks and Image Classifier
 > Select the URL below for more details https://jorgebartra1.github.io/Machine-Learning/